 When do classes run?

-A full schedule will be available at the end of August 2018 for the semester ahead but classes are scheduled at various times during the day and into the evening.
+- A full schedule will be available in January for the semester ahead but classes are scheduled at various times during the day.
+The schedule will vary from semester to semester.
 We use random times during the day, as given the nature of a pilot’s work, there is no set time that suits all.
 All material is recorded and available for review immediately after a class has occurred.

 Do I need to attend classes in Cork?

-No, never.
-All classes are online and all interactions with CIT are online.
+- No, never.
+All classes are online and all interactions with MTU are online.

 I can be quite busy at certain times during the year – how flexible is the programme?

 - We have designed it with flexibility in mind so there is some leeway with deadlines.
 At the start of each semester a schedule is published which will help you plan.
 Where you have particular difficulties around certain deadlines we can offer some support.

 Do I need to do group work?
 Tell me more about the assessments.

 - There is very limited group work on this programme.
 The majority of assessments will be individual with some group assessments.
 There are no terminal examinations.
 All the assessments have a real world flavour.
 We try to make them as practical as possible.
 There is some detail on the assessments in brochure.
 Some of the skills you need to develop to do the assessments will be developed as the programme progresses.